 Keeping our Community COVID-safe

-The College has a COVID-safe management plan in place, which has been developed in consultation with infection control experts and guided by the latest government health advice.
+The College’s COVID-safe plan has been developed in consultation with infection control experts and guided by the latest government health advice.

-The College is working with the Students’ Club and Middle Common Room to create student events which are engaging and safe for the community, while Ormond will continue to support students with face-to-face tutorials, forums and consults where possible.
+The College continues to work with the Students’ Club and Middle Common Room to ensure student events are engaging and safe for the community, while Ormond will continue to support students with face-to-face tutorials, forums and consults where possible.

 We remain committed to continuing to provide an exceptional experience for our students.